Wild Alaskan Sablefish

 - Certified Kosher (EarthK) Approved for Passover

-*NOTE: The delicacy of sablefish meat precludes complete de-boning.
+*Note: The delicacy of sablefish flesh precludes complete de-boning.
 Your purchase may contain some bones or fragments.

 Wild Alaskan sablefish — also known as butterfish or black cod — is a superbly rich, silky delicacy.

-Because it lives in deep, cold waters, sablefish accumulates far more fat – and omega-3 fatty acids – than most other fish, making it incredibly luscious.
+Because it lives in deep, cold waters, sablefish accumulates far more fat — and omega-3 fatty acids – than most other fish, making it incredibly luscious and nutritious.

 In fact, sablefish actually features more omega-3s than any wild salmon, except king.